Getting Started with AutoGPT: Self-Hosting Guide¶

 from cryptography.fernet import Fernet;Fernet.generate_key().decode()

-Or run the following command in the autogpt_platform/backend
+Or run the following command in the autogpt_platform/backend directory:

 poetry run cli gen-encrypt-key

-Then, replace the existing key in the autogpt_platform/backend/.env
+Then, replace the existing key in the autogpt_platform/backend/.env file with the new one.

 π Windows Installation Note¶

-When installing Docker on Windows, it is highly recommended to select WSL 2 instead of Hyper-V. Using Hyper-V can cause compatibility issues with Supabase, leading to the supabase-db
+When installing Docker on Windows, it is highly recommended to select WSL 2 instead of Hyper-V. Using Hyper-V can cause compatibility issues with Supabase, leading to the supabase-db container being marked as unhealthy.

 Steps to enable WSL 2 for Docker:¶